gladiusio/gladius-hiring-challenge/README.md

 Levels of Completion and Tasks to Complete:

 * Level 1
-  * Create a server side application
+  * Create a server side application to serve the webpage
-  * This application reads `getPublicData()` from the Ropsten Network deployed contract
+  * This application or client is able to read `getPublicData()` from the Ropsten Network deployed contract, this is the specification of what should be sent later.
-  * The Application takes the response and requests the required fields with a UI
+  * The client is able to show the above specification in the UI as a form.
 * Level 2
   * Same as above plus...
-  * Submits the requested data from `getPublicData()` to the `submitApplication(data)` function in the contract
+  * Submits the above form to the `submitApplication(data)` function in the contract
 * Level 3
   * Same as above plus...
-  * Reads and decrypts the data payload from `getEncryptedData()`
+  * Reads and decrypts the data specification from `getEncryptedData()` using your private key (at the bottom of this page)
+  * Fill in the required fields in the UI.
-  * Re-encrypts this data with the requested information
+  * Encrypt that data against the contract public key.
   * Submits this back to the contract through the `submitApplication(data)` function
 * Level 4
   * Same as above plus...